sosy-lab/benchexec/contrib/plots/README.md

 (best for discrete data).

-For using these Gnuplot files, appropriate CSV files need to be generated, which can be done with `table-generator`.
+For using these Gnuplot files, appropriate CSV files need to be generated, which can be done with `table-generator` for scatter plots and with the script `quantile-generator` in this directory for quantile plots.
 The script [generate-plots.sh](generate-plots.sh) shows the necessary commands.
 For scatter plots, an XML file with a table definition needs to be written that contains the two data columns that should be shown in the plot,